OmniLayer/spec/RoleBasedBounties.md

 * RBBs qualify to receive other outstanding bounties, however the amount awarded to them via the RBB position in a given month will be deducted from the total value of other bounties received that month.  i.e. if a core developer contributes above and beyond and wins 10000 USD worth of bounties in a month, the 6000 USD from their RBB would subtracted from the award giving them 4000 USD in bounties and 6000 USD for the RBB for a total of 10000 USD.
 * RBBs may manage teams, and the team may qualify for outstanding bounties.
 Each team's budget should be managed independently of the team lead's personal funds.

+# Signup bonus for C-Level positions
+Any C-level hire (e.g. CEO/CTO/CMO) is entitled to a signup bonus.
+The purpose of the bonus is to properly reward such key members of the organization, and make sure they have an extra incentive to promote The Master Protocol.
+The bonus works as follows:

+1. In addition to the Role Based Bounties above, a C-Level position is entitled to $60,000 worth of MSC.
+2. These extra MSCs will be vested over a period of 12 months, via a quarterly vesting schedule.
+3. Each quarter, the dollar value ($15,000) will be calculated in MSC (see below), and allocated to the RBB.
+4. We want to encourage key members of the Foundation to keep these MSC long term.
+For this purpose, The Mastercoin Foundation will keep these bonus MSC, and will send them to the RBB after the sooner of these two events:
+4. 1.
+A year passes from their signup date, or
+4. 2.
+The RBB quits or is let go.
+In this case, only the vested portion of their bonus will be sent, and the rest will be returned to the Mastercoin Foundation's budget.

+# Converting USD to MSC
+For the purpose of this contract, sometime a dollar amount is payable via MSC (e.g. the Bonus for C-Level positions).

+Such calculations are made by taking the 3-day daily average of MSC/USD price over the last 3 days (e.g. if a bonus is awarded on Feb 6, we take the average of the closing rate on Feb 5, 4, 3).
+The best price source is used - either a centralized exchange, the price on a decentralized exchange, or a combination of these, by our consideration.

 # Hourly Bounties

 Some tasks are more suitable to be carried out by hourly "employees", rather than a full fledged Role Based Bounty.
 We term these Hourly Bounties.
 The way it works is: